George Gross (journalist): Career

 After being fired as a farm hand, Gross accepted a freelance position with the Toronto Telegram, where he was eventually hired full-time in 1959.
 Once the Telegram went bankrupt, he became the first sports editor at the Toronto Sun.
-During his time with the Telegram and Sun, Gross won the 1974 National Newspaper Award, Dunlop Award, and authored three books.
+During his time with the Sun, Gross won the 1974 National Newspaper Award, Dunlop Award, and authored three books.

+While working as the corporate sports editor for the Toronto Sun, Gross achieved a major international media exclusive during the 1988 Summer Olympics in Seoul.
+Following Canadian sprinter Ben Johnson's positive test for anabolic steroids and subsequent disqualification, Gross bypassed hundreds of international journalists to secure the first exclusive, in-home interview with the athlete.
+Published in the Toronto Sun, the interview provided the first public window into Johnson's direct claims regarding his training inner circle.

+In addition to print journalism, Gross was a regular guest contributor and press-box analyst on television broadcasts for CBC's Hockey Night in Canada during the late 1970s and 1980s.

 In 1985, Gross was inducted into the Hockey Hall of Fame, winning the Elmer Ferguson Memorial Award.
 The next year, Gross was promoted to corporate sports editor with a weekly column.
 In 1994, he received the Olympic Order, and he was inducted into the Slovak Hockey Hall of Fame as well as the Etobicoke Sports Hall of Fame in 2002.
 In 2003, he was presented with the Order of Ontario.
 In 2005, Gross was inducted into the Canadian Sports Hall of Fame, and in April 2006, Gross was inducted as a builder into the Canada Soccer Hall of Fame.

 In 2004, the Toronto Sun began its annual George Gross/Toronto Sun Sportsperson of the Year award.

 Shortly after his death in 2008, the Canadian Soccer Association created the George Gross Memorial Trophy, awarded to the most valuable player of the annual Canadian Championship.
-As well, Tennis Canada announced renamed the Rexall Centre the George Gross Media Centre.
+As well, Tennis Canada renamed the Rexall Centre, the George Gross Media Centre.

+Personal life and death

+Gross married Elizabeth and had a daughter, and a son, George Jr. His son also worked in sports and media, competing as a two-time Canadian Olympic water polo player (1976 and 1984) and later as an on-air television broadcaster.
+Outside of his journalism career, Gross volunteered for numerous charitable organizations, including the Conacher Cancer Fund, the Special Olympics, the Easter Seals Society, and the Save the Children Fund.

+On March 21, 2008, Gross died suddenly of a heart attack at the age of 85.
+He suffered the fatal heart attack while at the Toronto Sun newsroom, where he had collapsed at his desk while preparing to write his weekly column.